Fairfax Media: 1950s to 1999

 The Australian Financial Review was founded in 1951.
-In that decade, Fairfax started two television stations, ATN and QTQ.
+Fairfax acquired The Sun in 1953.
+Also in that decade, Fairfax started two television stations, ATN and QTQ.
 Fairfax began expanding in the 1960s, acquiring, among others, The Age, The Newcastle Herald and the Illawarra Mercury.
 In 1979, Rupert Murdoch attempted to acquire rival The Herald and Weekly Times.
 Due to the costs of defending the acquisition, Fairfax sold its television properties, including the Seven Network.
 In 1988, Fairfax sold its magazines (including Woman's Day, People, Dolly, and Good Housekeeping) to Australian Consolidated Press, and discontinued its Sydney afternoon tabloid The Sun, transferring some of its content and the sponsorship of the City to Surf to its new Sunday tabloid The Sun-Herald which also replaced the broadsheet Sunday Herald.

 In 1987, Warwick Fairfax, then aged 26, bought out his family's holdings in the company using borrowed debts.
 He successfully took ownership of the company, selling some properties to his half-brother John B. Fairfax, who formed Rural Press.
 On 10 December 1990, the company collapsed and a receiver was appointed, with company debts of A$1.7 billion.
 By 1993, the company was re-listed on the Australian Securities Exchange and the two biggest shareholders of John Fairfax Holdings were the Canadian newspaper magnate Conrad Black and his Hollinger Group with 25%, and the Australian media mogul, Kerry Packer and his publicly listed company, Publishing and Broadcasting Limited with 15%.
 Due to Australian government concerns over media consolidation that limited any single foreign shareholder holding more than 25% interest in national and metropolitan newspapers, after intense lobbying for the right to increase his stake, Black conceded defeat in 1996, selling his holding to the New Zealand corporate raider Brierley Investments, that was ultimately subject to the same restrictions.